 The original retail price of Game Gear was $149.
 Cartridges ranged from $24.99 to $29.99 each.
 The original Game Gear pack-in title was Columns.
 It was similar to the Tetris cartridge that Nintendo had included when it launched the Game Boy.
 There were six software titles available at the time of the Game Gear's release.

 The Sega Game Gear display is backlit allowing it to be played in dim lighting conditions.
 While this feature is not included on the Game Boy it does provide a disadvantage -- the Game Gear requires 6 AA batteries that only last up to six hours.
 The Nintendo Game Boy only requires 4 AA batteries and is capable of providing up to 35 hours of play.

 In order to save players a fortune in battery costs, Sega released both an optional rechargeable battery pack that clipped to a player's belt and the Powerback, a rechargeable unit that fastens on to the back of the Game Gear console and allowed up to 8 hours of play.

 Several accessories were manufactured.
 The "Gear to Gear" cable linked two systems together to allow two players at once.
 The "Car Gear adapter" plugged into car cigarette lighters.
 "Super Wide Gear" was an accessory that magnified the Game Gear screen.
 The TV Tuner Unit converted the Game Gear Screen into a portable television set.

 The Game Gear sold well for Sega but it did not become a phenomenon like Game Boy.
 In 1991 Sega sold over 500,000 units.
 In 1992 Sega sold 900,000 portable consoles.

 Nearly 200 games have been produced for the Sega Portable Console system and third party developers for the best games include: Quest for the Shaven Yak Starring Ren & Stimpy, Dr. Robotniks Mean Bean Machine, NBA Jam, Crystal Warriors and Arena: Maze of Death.

-What's your Sega Game Gear worth?
+What's your Sega Game Gear worth in 2021?
 Here are some recently sold items.